cameronadams777/bagelpocolypse/README.md

 - Cream cheese slows you down
 - Potentially have some sort of screen visibility power down
 - If bagel touches you, reduce life count and reset to spawn point on same floor

+### Tools

+- Toaster Oven
+    - Works like a fire flower from mario where you can shoot fire at bagels
+- Spreading tool
+    - Prevents you from losing a life when touched and removes the bagel that you touched

+### Power-Up/Downs

+#### Cream cheese - Down

+- Consume and reduce for short period of time

+#### Salmon - Up

+- Nullify cream cheese slowdown
+- Speeds up for a time

+#### Butter - Down

+- Smears screen so that we can't see